sanjeev-rm/Frontdesk-Coach/README.md

 ## Acknowledgments

 - Built with Streamlit for the web interface
-- Uses ChromaDB for vector storage
+Uses a YAML-backed reference for retrieval; vector stores are optional for advanced setups
 - Integrates with various LLM providers
 - Supports multiple document formats through specialized libraries